hummer2k/ConLayout/docs/tutorial.md

 layout structure should be the same as defined in our `default.php` since the default-handle is the only one that matches in this request.

-To do so, create a new layout update file for the handle `application-index-include` with the following content:
+Create a new layout update file for the handle `application-index-include` with the following content:

 ````php